Redis

-Redis (/ˈrɛdɪs/; Remote Dictionary Server) is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.
-Redis supports different kinds of abstract data structures, such as strings, lists, maps, sets, sorted sets, HyperLogLogs, bitmaps, streams, and spatial indices.
+Redis (/ˈrɛdɪs/; Remote Dictionary Server) is an in-memory key–value database, used as a distributed cache and message broker, with optional durability.
+Because it holds all data in memory and because of its design, Redis offers low-latency reads and writes, making it particularly suitable for use cases that require a cache.

 The project was developed and maintained by Salvatore Sanfilippo, starting in 2009.
-From 2015 until 2020, he led a project core team sponsored by Redis Labs.
-Salvatore Sanfilippo left Redis as the maintainer in 2020.
-It is open-source software released under a BSD 3-clause license.
-In 2021, not long after the original author and main maintainer left, Redis Labs dropped the Labs from its name and now is known simply as "Redis".
+From 2015 until 2020, he led a project core team sponsored by Redis Ltd. Salvatore Sanfilippo left Redis as the maintainer in 2020.
+In 2021 Redis Labs dropped the Labs from its name and now is known simply as "Redis".

+In 2018, some modules for Redis adopted a modified Apache 2.0 license with a Commons Clause.
+In 2024, the main Redis code switched from the open-source BSD-3 license to being dual-licensed under the Redis Source Available License v2 and the Server Side Public License v1.
+On May 1, 2025, Redis became tri-licensed beginning with version 8.0, with the GNU Affero General Public License as the third option.